eclipse-archived/ceylon.tool.converter.java2ceylon/README.md

 If you don't have the plugin installed run

-`ceylon run ceylon.converter.java 'full/directory/of/java/file.java' 'test.ceylon'`
+`ceylon run ceylon.tool.converter.java2ceylon 'full/directory/of/java/file.java' 'test.ceylon'`